How to Make a DIY Table Runner (The Easy Way)

-Today, I’m sharing a tutorial on one of my favorite DIY projects — an easy and affordable stenciled table runner.
+Today, I’m sharing a tutorial on one of my favorite DIY projects — how to make a farmhouse table runner (the easy way).

 When we bought our rustic dining table, it looked very naked sitting beneath the chandelier.
 To take it from naked to at least scantily clad, I needed just the right table runner, but I wanted a custom look.
 Then, a decorator friend told me about an unexpected (and inexpensive!) material I could use to craft my own runner.
 Problem solved!

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.